deviousdevops/ie-bank-2024/docs/cloud_architect.md

 **Testing**
 - **Unit tests**: `pytest` for backend, Postman for APIs in CI workflows.
 - **Automated functional tests**: Required for UAT deployments as status checks.
-- **Deployment strategies**: Canary or blue-green strategies for critical Production updates.
+- **Deployment strategies**: Canary or blue-green strategies for critical Production updates. //FIX LATER

 **Infrastructure as Code (IaC)**
 - Infrastructure modularized using Azure Bicep.